 Hospital pharmacists are coming into their own on the subject of leadership.
-No longer seen as simply dispensers of medication, they are now a more integral in care planning, patient safety, and operational strategy than ever before.
-As hospitals continue facing rising drug costs, increasingly complex therapies, and staffing challenges; pharmacists are becoming key problem-solvers in these areas.
+No longer seen as simply dispensers of medication, they are now more integral in care planning, patient safety, and operational strategy than ever before.
+As hospitals continue to face rising drug costs, increasingly complex therapies, and staffing challenges, pharmacists are becoming key problem-solvers in these areas.

 From Dispensing to Decision-Making: How Pharmacy Is Changing